JinwooOh/gatsby_netlify/src/pages/about/index.md

 I want to share technical knowledge that I learned from the school and myself, and also want to share my interest with people who have the same.

 Since English is not my first language, My writing is not perfect, and I mistake a lot.
 Hopefully writing some blogs helps me out and eventually improve my writing skill.
-Hopefully with

 ### Interests